-- 2. ePortfolio - a.
+- 2. ePortfolio. - a.
 Artifacts identified by the professor, along with appropriate evaluation, must become a part of the graduate student's ePortfolio required for graduation. - b.
 The College of Education has no Whole Person Assessment Requirements.
 However, the Oral Roberts University outcomes are reflected through the College of Education Institutional Standards. - 3.
-Other Policies and/or Procedures Absolutely no late assignments without prior approval from instructor.
+Other Policies and/or Procedures - a.
+There will be various homework assignments throughout the semester. - b.
+Graduate Students Only: - Graduate students will conduct interviews with three individuals from different cultures.
+The findings are to be written in 9-12 pages. - c.
+Credit for any independent study must be earned/completed in the semester in which the student is enrolled.
+(Exceptions may be petitioned in cases of severe illness/emergencies.) - d.
+Absolutely no late assignments except with prior instructor approval.

-IV.
+VI.
 COURSE CALENDAR